-H. Neal Reynolds, MD, has been an internal medicine based intensivist with the University of Maryland R Adams Cowley Shock Trauma Center in Baltimore since 1987.
-He established the initial Continuous Renal Replacement Therapy (CRRT) program at the Center in 1987 and did his initial research in the field of CRRT with extension into plasma exchange therapy.
-In the late 1990s he was one of three who established the first Extracorporeal Membrane Oxygenation (ECMO) program, utilizing non-silicon membrane lungs at the Shock Trauma Center.
-He was part of a team to establish and operate a mobile ICU program to support the ECMO and facilitated the introduction of unique ventilator modes for life support.
-Following a hiatus in service at the Trauma center, during which he provided care at the most underserved facility in Baltimore, he returned to the Trauma Center to direct the “Select Trauma ICU” and later was Co-Director of the Multi-Trauma ICU.
+H. Neal Reynolds, MD, is a medicine based intensivist with the University of Maryland R Adams Cowley Shock Trauma Center in Baltimore, MD.
+He established the initial Continuous Renal Replacement Therapy (CRRT) program in 1987 and did initial research in the field of CRRT and plasma exchange therapy.
+In the late 1990s he was one of three who established the first Extracorporeal Membrane Oxygenation program (ECMO: temporary artificial lungs) at the Shock Trauma Center, established a supporting mobile ICU program, and facilitated the introduction of unique ventilator modes for life support.
+Following a hiatus, during which he provided care at the most underserved facility in Baltimore, Dr. Reynolds returned to the Trauma Center, where he serves as the Co-Director of the Multi-Trauma ICU.